owncloud/ocis/docs/ocis/development/continuous-integration.md

 - `[docs-only]`: please add this flag, if you only changed documentation.
 This will only trigger documentation related CI steps.

+- `[tests-only]`: please add this flag, if you only changed tests or test-related tooling.
+You do not need to add a changelog for tests-only changes.

 ### Knowledge base

 - My pipeline fails because some CI related files or commands are missing.

   Please make sure to rebase your branch onto the lastest master of oCIS.
 It could be that the pipeline definition (`.drone.star`) was changed on the master branch.
-This is is the only file, that will not be auto merged to master upon pipeline run.
+This is the only file, that will not be auto merged to master upon pipeline run.
 So things could be out of sync.

 - How can I see the YAML drone pipeline definition?